 More Tread, the Better

-The more tread, the better, because as with mountain bikes, ATVs, and other off-road vehicles, more tread gives you more gripping power, and that, combined with a powerful motor is what will help you chew through even the most challenging outdoor terrain.
+The more tread, the better because, as with mountain bikes, ATVs, and other off-road vehicles, more tread gives you more gripping power, and that, combined with a powerful motor, is what will help you chew through even the most challenging outdoor terrain.

 Aftermarket Wheelchair Tires

 For the most part, the tires that come standard on off-road wheelchairs of any type are perfectly fine.
-Although if you’re a diehard outdoorsman, you may have a specific type of tire in mind that’s more optimized for exactly how you plan to use the chair.
+However, if you’re a diehard outdoorsman, you may have a specific type of tire in mind that’s more optimized for exactly how you plan to use the chair.

 If so, you’re in luck, as there are a number of companies that sell aftermarket wheelchair tires, so you can always get exactly what you’re looking for.
 Here, for example: All-Terrain Medical Wheelchair Tires